chiranjivsethi/Machine_Learning_Algorithm_Visualised/README.md

 ![Run](./Images/Knn-Enter_run.gif)

-The Color of test object will automatically change to the classified class color
+The Color of test object will automatically change to the classified class color.
+There is also added funtioanlity for reloading, loading and new.

+Press following keybord keys:
+1. For Reloading press **R**

+    This will reset the window by removing test point but keeping all the points
+2. For Loading press **L**

+    This will reset the window by keeping all the points and also keeping the classifeid test point
+3. For New press **N**

+    This will reset the window by removing all the points

+## K-Means Clustreing